Agriculture — Samridh Krishi

 5

-Maharishi Mahesh Yogi Ramayan Vishwavidyalaya (MMYRV) was formally established in Ayodhya in June 2025.
-It started its first academic session 2025–26 with undergraduate, postgraduate and diploma programmes across science, management, humanities, law, pharmacy, engineering, and journalism.
+Maharishi Mahesh Yogi Ramayan Vishwavidyalaya (MMYRV) was formally established in Ayodhya in June 2025 and commenced its first academic session 2025–26.

 ↗ MMYRV Official Website | Est. Jun 2025 -